JoyIbe/Tracking-Social-Media-Engagement/README.md

 Data Cleaning: This data provided for this challenge was in a clean state but I performed various transformation in columns like
 - Changing age to age group,
-- Monthly income to Low monthly earners, Medium monthly earners and High monthly earners distribution
+- Monthly income to Low monthly earners, Medium monthly earners and High monthly earners distribution,
 - Tech Saviness Level to Very low, Low, High and Very High, etc

 Data Processing: With Power Bi's Dax functionalities, I created calculated measures to show valuable metrics, customized and design visuals to aid clarity in understanding trends.